 Revising in silence produced the highest number of correct answers on a test.
 Revising while listening to music without lyrics produced the second highest number of correct answers.
 Students who listened to music with lyrics answered a third less of the questions correctly compared to the silent revision group.
 There was no difference between the test scores of students listening to music with lyrics that they liked and lyrics that they disliked.

-Retrieval practice forces students to actively recall information from memory, strengthening neural pathways more effectively than passive re-reading.
+Retrieval practise forces students to actively recall information from memory, strengthening neural pathways more effectively than passive re-reading.
 Studies show this method produces 50% higher test scores because it reveals knowledge gaps and creates stronger memory traces.
 Students often prefer this harder method once they experience its superior results.

 How Does Asking 'Why' Questions Improve Memory Retention?